manwar/theweeklychallenge/content/blog/docker-secret.md

 Just type `exit` at the prompt and come out of it.

-Let's do the clean up so that we can move to the next option.
+Let's do the clean up, `stop and remove container`, so that we can move to the next option.

 <br>